 (* Indicates an Alphastar Academy course)

 F=ma Advanced will not go over electric charges or DC circuits.
 It is recommended that students simultaneously work from The Princeton Review: Cracking the AP Physics 1 Exam 2019, Premium Edition.
-Students will be assigned optional additional homework problems from this book.

 Practice Exams will be given/solved.